odow/StochOptFormat/README.md

   corresponding `realizations` field of the node.
 Testing a policy is a larger topic, so we expand on it in the section [Evaluating the policy](#evaluating-the-policy).

-There is also an optional field, `historical_scenarios::List{List{Object}}`.
-The value of the field is identical to `test_scenarios`, except that these scenarios should be any historical data that was used when first constructing the problem.
+There is also an optional key, `historical_scenarios::List{List{Object}}`.
+The value of the key is identical to `test_scenarios`, except that these scenarios should be any historical data that was used when first constructing the problem.
 This allows modellers to experiment with different representations of the underlying stochastic process.

+In our example, the second stage realizations have probilities of 0.6 and 0.4.
+However, there are only two `historical_scenarios`, so one may infer that another reasonable model would be to give probabilities of 0.5 and 0.5.

+Providing both `realizations` and `historical_scenarios` allows us to to do two
+things:

+1. Solve a model _as formulated by someone else_.
+2. Experiment with different formulations of the same sequential decision problem using a standard dataset.

 For example, we can build a linear policy graph assuming that the random variables are stagewise independent.
 However, the historical data may have some dependence (e.g., autoregressive).
-Providing historical data allows the modeller to experiment with different stochastic processes, without using the test scenarios.
+Providing historical data allows the modeller to experiment with different stochastic processes, without corrupting the testing procedure by using the test scenarios to build the model.

 ## Evaluating the policy